ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

   you need to  explicitly specify the  ``storage_account_type`` parameter to make it a  managed disk.
   Otherwise, the data disk will be an unmanaged disk.
-* 'Managed Disk' does not require 'Storage Account' or 'Storage Container' unlike 'Unmanaged Disk'.
+* A managed disk does not require a storage account or a storage container, unlike 'Unmanaged Disk'.
   In particular, note that once a VM is created on an unmanaged disk, an unnecessary storage container named "vhds" is automatically created.